Respiratory Syncytial Virus

 You can reduce the risk of getting RSV or spreading it to others by:

-• Often washing your hands with soap and water or using hand sanitizer
+• Washing your hands with soap and water or using hand sanitizer

 • Staying home or away from others if you feel sick